satismeter/satismeter-ios/README.md

 ### Manual Installation

-Move to your project->Project Navigator window and Drag and Drop 'Examples/SDK' folder.
+Move to your project->Project Navigator window and Drag and Drop 'ManualInstallation' folder.
 Make sure that 'Copy items if needed' is checked.

 ![Screenshot](https://raw.githubusercontent.com/satismeter/satismeter-ios/master/Images/Copy.png)